saikiran123456/mlproject/README.md

     Back to VS Code Editor:

-so for this, in order to make sure that everything is updated on my Local Repository(Project Folder), so I'll just clear the VS Code CMD screen and I write "git pull", so all the updation will happen now here you can see I have this gitignore file also !!
+so for this, in order to make sure that everything is updated on my Local Repository(Project Folder), so I'll just clear VS Code CMD screen & write "git pull", so all the updation will happen now WE have this gitignore file also !!

 STEP 1: git pull

 create a New File name it as: setup.py

 STEP 2: setup.py

 STEP 3: requirements.txt

 Your Repository should look like this:

 ![image](https://user-images.githubusercontent.com/37768258/224260905-cd61b1af-221c-46f3-ad34-9f8f1d6ce7e3.png)